-Students will be notified in writing by the Associate Dean/Campus Dean of the outstanding requirements and the time limit for completion of those requirements.
+Students will be notified in writing by the Registrar's Office of the outstanding requirements and the time limit for completion of those requirements.

-9.8 Ministry Approved Program Name [rev. 2017-2018]
+9.8 Ministry Approved Program Name [rev. Sept.
+2017]

 Except as noted in Section 14.2, Recognition Granted, only the "Ministry Approved" program name may be used in all official correspondence and documentation (e.g. letters, transcripts, diplomas, certificates, etc.) and should be the ONLY name used at any other time.